Upgrade to a different plan

 Find the plan to which you want to upgrade, then select the Upgrade button.

-Enter the number of licenses that you need, choose whether to pay each month or for the whole year, then select Checkout.
+Enter the number of licenses that you need, choose whether to pay each month or for the whole year, then select Go to checkout.

 Make sure you buy enough licenses to cover all your users.